Do you want to start a survival garden in order to grow your own food for survival instead of depending on the grocery stores?

 Rain barrels are also a great way to water as long as your garden plots or containers are close enough to the barrel’s location.
 You don’t want to have to stretch your hoses too far when watering.
 Especially if there are a lot of obstacles like other plants in the way.

 Installing irrigation can be costly, but so can losing all of your gardening investment due to lack of water.

 Nutrient Rich Soil

-All plants draw nutrients from the soil that surrounds its roots.
-Of these nutrients, three are most important.
+All plants draw nutrients from the soil that surrounds their roots.
+Of these nutrients, three are the most important.
 They are nitrogen, phosphorus, and potassium (often referred to as NPK).

 When you pick up a bag of fertilizer, you will see 3 numbers separated by dashes.
 These three numbers stand for the percentage of nitrogen, phosphorus, and potassium in that order.

 So if the bag reads 10-10-10, it means 10% nitrogen, 10% phosphorus, and 10% potassium.